 Foods listed above that are the most common triggers of migraine attacks should be added last.
 If the food is associated with a migraine attack, it should be removed from the diet for 1-2 weeks and then reintroduced to see if the same reaction occurs.
 If no symptoms are experienced, that food can remain in the diet.

 Caffeine.
-A study that analyzed data from more than 50,000 individuals over 2 decades found a 10% higher risk for migraine in persons consuming more than 540 mg of caffeine per day, when compared to those consuming between 0 and 240 mg/day.
+A study that analyzed data from more than 50,000 individuals over 2 decades found a 10% higher risk for migraine in persons consuming more than 540 mg of caffeine per day, when compared to those consuming between 0 and 240 mg/day (about two cups of coffee).
 Conversely, caffeine has been found useful for the treatment of headaches caused by post-dural puncture and hypnic (“alarm clock”) headaches, possibly because plasma adenosine increases during migraines and caffeine is a well-known adenosine antagonist.

 In a randomized, placebo-controlled, double-blind multicenter trial that enrolled 130 patients, a combination of 150 mg CoQ10, 400 mg B2, and 600 mg magnesium, combined with a multivitamin-mineral formula containing 200 mg vitamin C, 134 mg vitamin E, and amounts close to Recommended Daily Intakes (RDI) of other micronutrients was taken daily for 3 months.
 The number of monthly days with migraine fell from 6.2 at baseline to 4.4 during active treatment (-1.8 days), compared with a reduction of 1 day in the control group, while the intensity of migraine pain was significantly reduced in the active treatment group.
 The HIT-6 summary score was significantly reduced by roughly 5 points (compared to 2 points in the placebo group).